WebAssembly/spec/md-proto/WebAssembly.md

  - The sequence of values on the value stack at execution of each instruction is required be the same for all control-flow paths to that instruction.
- - The types of the operands passed to each instruction are required to conform to the instruction's signature's argument types.
+ - The types of the operands passed to each instruction are required to conform to the instruction's signature's operand types.
  - At each instruction, all values that will be popped from the value stack at that instruction are required to have been pushed within the same region, including regions nested inside it.